Year 6

 English and Reading

 We will use our class book as inspiration for our own writing.
-We will learn key language and grammar skills to help us to write a variety of different texts.
+We will learn key language and grammar skills to help us to produce a range of writing outcomes.

-Ongoing throughout this and each term will be a strong focus spelling, punctuation and handwriting.
+Ongoing throughout this term will be a strong focus on spelling, punctuation and handwriting.
 Please help your child to practise these skills at home.

 Maths